canonical/operator/README.md

 # which is very idiomatic and superbly explicit.
 Noice.
 ```
+## Relation types

+When you use `Relation`, you are specifying a 'normal' relation.
+But that is not the only type of relation.
+There are also
+peer relations and subordinate relations.
+While in the background the data model is the same, the data access rules and the consistency constraints on them are very different.
+For example, it does not make sense for a peer relation to have a different 'remote app' than its 'local app' is, because it's the same application.

+## Triggering Relation Events
 If you want to trigger relation events, the easiest way to do so is get a hold of the Relation instance and grab the event from one of its aptly-named properties:

 ```python